 I’m Mac McCann.
-I’m a freelance writer, who’s passionate about writing, news, politics, history, religious studies, music (especially hip-hop) and comedy.
+I’m a social media expert and writer, who’s passionate about writing, news, politics, history, religious studies, music (especially hip-hop) and comedy.

 Since I was first published in 2011, I’ve written hundreds of articles covering a wide variety of topics.
 I’ve been published in more than a dozen different publications around the country, including The Dallas Morning News, The Chicago Tribune, Newsday, The Houston Chronicle, The Charlotte Observer, The Seattle Times, Sun-Sentinel, The Huffington Post, The Austin American-Statesman, Reason, Complex, The Albany Times-Union, Virgin Islands Daily News, OC Weekly, OnFaith, Phoenix New Times and The Daily Texan, among others.